wsl-workshop/wsl-workshop.github.io/README.md

 # Submission Guidelines

-Workshop submissions and camera ready versions will be handled by Microsoft CMT.
+Workshop submissions and camera ready versions will be handled by Gmail.
 Click [https://cmt3.research.microsoft.com/IJCAIMOL2019](https://cmt3.research.microsoft.com/IJCAIMOL2019) for submission.

 Papers should be formatted according to the ACML formatting instructions for the Conference Track.
 The submissions with 2 pages will be considered for the poster, while the submissions with at least 4 pages will be considered for the oral presentation.